ktch/ktch.github.com/_posts/2012-06-18-jll-skyline.md

 title: A Mobile Poster
 video: 44581357
 author: Zach Phillips
+synopsis: We had to condense an entire commercial real estate portfolio down to a mobile web form factor.
+Here's what we came up with.
 ---

 Jones Lang LaSalle's Atlanta branch needed a mobile way to browse their commercial real estate portfolio.